Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 04:59 Interesting.

-05:00 Yeah, it's easy to adopt and use.
+05:00 It's easy to adopt and use.

-05:02 You just pipx install it and you just run the thing and it tells you what's up.
+05:02 You just pipX install it, and you just run the thing, and it tells you what's up.

-05:06 Cool.
+05:05 Cool.

 05:06 Well, that's exciting.

-05:08 I have like, you know, doom and gloom next.
+05:08 I have, like, you know, doom and gloom next.

-05:11 So no.
+05:11 Oh, no.

-05:15 I'm I don't know if everybody's heard about this.
+05:15 I don't know if everybody's heard about this.

 05:22 Have you been keeping up on XZ?